sharonsiu/personalpage/_pages/about.md

 1
 ------
-> Work smart and hard.
+> Work smart and work hard.

 2
 ------